wvhn/smarthome/plugins/priv_roto/README.md

-# roto_plugin
+# roto_plugin for Tebis TS shutters

 The plugin calculates the current position of a shutter over the running time and the blade angle over the step increments.
-The position is continuously updated in the position Item using a scheduler with adjustable cycle time.
+The position is continuously updated in the position item using a scheduler with adjustable cycle time.

 Referencing:
-When you first start the plugin, the position is assumed to be 50%.
-(Item is set with value = 50 to initial value 50%) If the shutter is completely opened or closed, the position will be corrected to roto_time_up or roto_time_down.
+When you first start the plugin, the position is taken from item cache.
+If the shutter is completely opened or closed, the position will be corrected to roto_time_up or roto_time_down.

 # Requirements

-A shutter actuator with only one group address and one output whith no position evaluation
+A shutter actuator with only one group address and no return channel.
+The plugin uses control values from a Tebis TS system (see wiki section for some hints)

 # Configuration